xianghui/javascript101/content/lessons/1-5-objects.md

 console.log(cube['top color']); //yellow
 ```

-Note that it is also possible to replace existing method definition.
-Javascript
+Note that it is also possible to replace an existing method definition.
-will not prevent you from doing this by default, so you should be careful not to
+Javascript will not prevent you from doing this by default, so you should be
-accidentally reassign methods unncessarily/wrongly.
+careful not to accidentally reassign methods unncessarily/wrongly.

 ```javascript
 //continue from above example